 Interns play an important role at SAPAC.
-In addition to the President, Executive Director, and the Board, interns make up the rest of our organization’s team.
+In addition to the President, Executive Director, Director of Community Outreach, Director of Social Media Development, and the Board, interns make up the rest of our organization’s team.
 They are a vital part of keeping the Sindhi American Political Action Committee’s vision alive.

 Interns at SAPAC also have the opportunity to meet many people.
 We send them all over the city and try to introduce them to as many politicians and Sindhi Americans as possible.

 Our interns are not expected to clean, make coffee, or deliver mail.
 We give our interns the first hand experience they want and allow them to achieve as much as they see possible.